Chapter 45 : Real

 J: Seriously. [smirking] You’re kind of a badass.

 A: Thanks, I guess.

-A: I like you too. [smirking as well] Despite what's in my best interests.
+A: I like you too, Potter. [pause — then, smirking as well] Despite what's in my best interests.

-A: And maybe one day, when this whole Vespertine thing is over, I’ll let you take me on a date.
+A: So maybe we just take it one day at a time, then.
+And maybe some day, when this whole Vespertine thing blows over, I’ll let you ask me out on a date.

 J: Do you really see us having a future?
 After everything that’s happened?